Iron Pot Lighthouse: Parkinson family home

-The construction of a two-story house for lighthouse keeper James Parkinson and his family in 1884 significantly improved the island's living conditions.
-The home featured lead light windows, a cast-iron laced veranda with the bottom floor functioning as a classroom for Parkinson's seven children.
+The construction of a two-storey house for lighthouse keeper James Parkinson and his family in 1884 significantly improved the island's living conditions.
+The home featured leadlight windows, a cast-iron laced veranda, and the bottom floor functioned as a classroom for Parkinson's seven children.
 Essie (or Elsie) Margaret Roberts, a child born to the headkeeper's wife in 1895, was the first and only person to be born on the island.
 The house was demolished in 1921 when the lighthouse became automated and the Marine Board failed to find a tenant.

 Light source

-An incandescent petroleum burner was introduced in 1904.
-It was the first lamp to employ vapourized kerosene as an illumination source in Australia.
-In 1977, the Marine Board converted the light's power source from acetylene gas to solar to reduce expenses, the first such conversion in Australia.
+The Iron Pot Lighthouse has seen several innovations in its light source technology over the years.
+Originally, the lighthouse used a simple oil burner, which required a lighthouse keeper to manually operate and maintain it.
+This system involved filling the lamp with oil and adjusting the wick to ensure a consistent flame.
+The light emitted from the oil burner was relatively dim and insufficient for the needs of larger ships navigating through Storm Bay.
+Complaints from shipowners about the weak light led to an upgrade in 1851.

+In 1904, an incandescent petroleum vapour burner was introduced.
+This system represented a major technological advancement for the time, as it used vaporised kerosene as a fuel source.
+The kerosene was pressurised, causing it to vaporise when heated, resulting in a bright, consistent flame.
+The vapour was then forced through a fine mesh mantle, which would glow brightly when heated, significantly increasing the intensity of the light.
+This was the first instance in Australia where this type of lamp was used in a lighthouse, providing a much stronger and more reliable light source than the earlier oil lamps.

+By the late 20th century, the focus shifted to more cost-effective and sustainable energy solutions.
+In 1977, the Iron Pot Lighthouse became the first lighthouse in Australia to be converted to solar power.
+Solar panels were installed to charge a battery bank during the day, which would then power the light at night.
+This conversion drastically reduced the need for maintenance, as the solar-powered system was automated and required less manual intervention compared to the kerosene burners.
+The light source was also changed to an electrically powered bulb, further increasing the efficiency and range of the light.
+The solar system allowed the lighthouse to operate autonomously, marking the end of the need for an on-site lighthouse keeper.

+These technological advancements reflect the evolving needs and capabilities of maritime navigation in Tasmania, transforming Iron Pot Lighthouse from a manually operated, oil-fuelled beacon into a fully automated solar-powered facility.

 Access

 Located 17.5 km south east of Hobart, Iron Pot island is located at the mouth of the Derwent estuary, situated 2 km offshore from Cape Direction on the South Arm Peninsula.
-The island is regularly circumnavigated by tourism operator Pennicott Wilderness Journeys, departing from Constitution Dock at Sullivan's Cove, Hobart.
+The island is regularly circumnavigated by tourism operator Pennicott Wilderness Journeys, departing from Constitution Dock at Sullivans Cove, Hobart.
 The lighthouse itself is automated and closed to the public.